 The Açaí berry is small and round and when ripe, takes on a rich, deep purple color.
 The Açaí palm tree comes from the same family of palms that give us those delicious Hearts of Palm for our salads.
 Today Açaí palms can be found in Trinidad and other parts of South America but make no mistake: Açaí is native to Brazil.

 3Okay, so Açaí is Brazil’s Superfruit.
 Where did its popularity come from?

 Well for that, you’d have to travel to Belém, near the mouth of the Amazon River to ask a street vendor for Açaí na tigela (“Açaí in the bowl”).
 Today, this creamy, frozen treat of mashed Açaí berries is a tasty staple throughout Brazil, usually topped with granola, banana, or other fruits, and with a generous splash of guaraná syrup.
 There are variations north to south, but this is the combination that left Brazil during the 1980s to head even farther north…

 4…and how did it get to America?

-Some folks say Hawaii was the Açaí bowl’s first port-of-call.
-Then trade winds (or really smart entrepreneurs) carried it to California’s West Coast and rest of us by adding this tasty Brazilian concoction to the menu boards of countless juice bars coast-to-coast.
+Some folks say Hawaii was the Açaí bowl’s first port of call.
+Then trade winds (or really smart entrepreneurs) carried it to California’s West Coast and the rest of us by adding this tasty Brazilian concoction to the menu boards of countless juice bars coast-to-coast.

 5Frozen delight?
 Açaí is Brazil’s Superfruit!